AdobeDocs/workfront.en/help/quicksilver/maestro/views/manage-the-table-view.md

 ---
 title: Manage the table view
 description: You can display records and their fields in a table view, when accessing the record type page in Adobe Maestro.
 hidefromtoc: yes
 hide: yes
 recommendations: noDisplay, noCatalog
+exl-id: 98e6ec80-4108-443b-a299-3dbd5a7e7a83
 ---
 # Manage the table view

 <!--